Get Budget Forklifts Now. Call Us Today! 708-358-6555

 Best Environment Indoors, food facilities, narrow aisles Outdoors, lumber yards, busy docks

-Refueling Time Hours (requires charging station) 5 minutes (quick tank replacement)
+Refueling Time Hours on a charger (minutes for lithium-ion top-ups) Under 5 minutes (quick tank swap)

 Upfront Investment Higher (includes battery and charger) Lower